≪ Go to our review of Day Packs

-Hikers who prefer a little more access and a little more comfort should look at the Osprey Daylite or Deuter Speed Lite.
-Both of these packs have more features, a front loading design, easier to access external pockets, and more comfortable straps.
+Hikers who prefer a little more access and a bit more comfort should look at the Osprey Daylite or Deuter Speed Lite.
+Both of these packs have more features, a front-loading design, more accessible to external pockets and more comfortable straps.

-One useful tip is that the light amount of padding in the back panel can be removed, and it provides a great cushion to sit on during your lunch break.
+One useful tip is that the light amount of padding in the back panel can be removed, and it provides an excellent cushion to sit on during your lunch break.
 If you happen to be looking for a little more structure in the back paneling, you can easily replace this foam with a stiffer version, or even a Sam Splint works great (and then you're doubly prepared!).
-This approach also works well with the Cierzo 18 and Virga 26.
+This approach also works well with the Virga 26.

 Unfortunately, due to the drawstring closure on this pack, and even with the small flap designed to cover the opening, the Flash 18 was the least weather-ready pack we tested.
 During our 24-hour water test, the fabric seemed to shed water well; however, out of all the packs we tested, the Flash's contents were the most soaked at the end of the testing period.

 Through months of testing, including bushwhacking through dense foliage in Red Rocks National Conservation Area, the pack survived without noticeable wear.
-One a side note, however, one tester literally hauled an older version of this pack up 90 ft on the Diamond of Long's Peak.
-The pack scraped its way up, snagging along the way, and eventually arrived at the belay battered and torn, but was still usable.
-For what it's worth, that version and the newest version seem to be made with the same material.
-If you like this style of pack but want more durability, take a look at the Arc'teryx Cierzo 18, which has a comparable design, but is made with much more durable materials (as it has been made with climbing in mind).
+On a side note, however, one tester hauled an older version of this model up 90 ft on the Diamond of Long's Peak.
+It scraped its way up, snagging along the way, and eventually arrived at the belay battered and torn, but was still usable.
+For what it's worth, that version and the newest version seem to be made of the same material.

 Ease of Use

-Since this pack features a top-loading design similar to many backpacking packs, it is easy to load and held all of our 10 essentials during a pack test.
-There's not a whole lot of bells and whistles to this bag, which keeps it lightweight, but does sacrifice some comfort and organizational features.
+Since this pack features a top-loading design similar to many backpacking packs, it is easy to load and held all of our ten essentials during a pack test.
+There's not a whole lot of bells and whistles to this bag, which keeps it lightweight but does sacrifice some comfort and organizational features.

-A 13-inch laptop will fit into this pack, however the pack itself does not provide much protection to any devices.
+A 13-inch laptop will fit into this pack; however, the contender itself does not provide much protection to any devices.
 While it is hydration compatible, a 3-liter bladder takes up a ton of space in the small bag, and once the bag is loaded, the inside smaller mesh pocket is hard to access.